 This lack of familiarity coupled with the changing socio-cultural landscape has eroded the relationship between traditional buildings and the people living in them.
 As people livelihoods changed, traditional homes are becoming less relevant.
 Vernacular houses are either inadequately adapted with ‘modern extensions’ or dismantled and sold as reclaimed timber, in parts spurred on by other poorly adapted buildings.

-Taking a closer look at medium scale, tourists will be living with a local host in groups of four houses following the traditional way of Northern Thai lifestyle.
-There are five groups in total; each host will run different workshops according to the host’s specialty, herbal production for traditional medicine, rubber production and local cuisine to name a few.
-In terms of sustainability, we are employing natural ventilation for cooling during the summer and double layer fenestration for insulation in the winter.
+The Project address this issue through the programme of cultural tourism and the adaptation of vernacular architecture for future generations.
+Tourists will be living with a local host in groups of four houses following the traditional way of Northern Thai lifestyle.
+Natural ventilation is employed for cooling during the summer and double layer fenestration for insulation in the winter.
 The aim is to learn from local knowhow, culture and traditions thus adapt them where appropriate to ensure relevance in present times and well into the future.

-The Mae Chan project carefully considers sustainable tourism as a catalyst for cultural and knowledge exchanges, which benefits both tourists and locals, as well as positively impact the surrounding community.
+The project is highly specific to its surrounding context of time, culture and place.
+Ahsa Farmstay project carefully considers sustainable tourism as a catalyst for cultural and knowledge exchanges, which benefits both tourists and locals, as well as positively impact the surrounding community.